Conversation 1

 Method:

-2. Keep closed for 5-6 hours.
-This step is not mandatory but I would suggest letting it stand for a while.
+- Keep closed for 5-6 hours.
+This duration is not mandatory but I would suggest letting the batter stand for at least 3 hours.

-3. Just before frying, add 2 tbsp hot the hot oil and give the ingredients a mix.
+- Just before frying, add 2 tbsp of the hot oil and give the ingredients a mix.
 Now add the soda/eno, mix well and immediately test fry one bajji.
-The outside of the bajji should be golden brown and the inside should neither be too dense or too hollow.
+Use wet hand when you pinch the batter and gently drop it into the oil to ensure round shape.
+Do not crowd the oil with too many bajjis.
+Fry until the exterior of the bajji is golden brown.
+The inside should neither be too dense or too hollow.
 You should be able to see air pockets within.
 Adjust the soda/eno to get the right texture.

 Notes: